-Student paper closed by school officials after LGBT+ articles
+Nebraska school officials close newspaper after LGBTQ issue

 Emma Smith, Saga’s assistant editor in 2022, said the student paper was informed that the ban on preferred names was made by the school board.
 That decision directly affected Saga staff writer Marcus Pennell, a transgender student, who saw his byline changed against his wishes to his birth name of “Meghan” Pennell in the June issue.

-“It was the first time that the school had officially been, like, ‘We don’t really want you here,’ ” Pennell said.
+“It was the first time that the school had officially been, like, ‘We don’t really want you here,’” Pennell said.
 “You know, that was a big deal for me.”

 Northwest Principal P.J.
 Smith referred the Independent’s questions to district superintendent Jeff Edwards, who declined to answer the questions of when and why the student paper was eliminated, saying only that it was “an administrative decision.”

-Some school board members have made no secret of their objection to the Saga’s LGBT+ content, including board president Dan Leiser, who said “most people were upset” with it.
+Some school board members have made no secret of their objection to the Saga’s LGBTQ content, including board president Dan Leiser, who said “most people were upset” with it.

-Board Vice President Zach Mader directly cited the pro-LGBT+ editorials, adding that if district taxpayer had read the last issue of the Saga, “they would have been like, ‘Holy cow.
-What is going on at our school?’ ”
+Board vice president Zach Mader directly cited the pro-LGBTQ editorials, adding that if district taxpayer had read the last issue of the Saga, “they would have been like, ‘Holy cow.
+What is going on at our school?’”

 “It sounds like a ham-fisted attempt to censor students and discriminate based on disagreement with perspectives and articles that were featured in the student newspaper,” said Sara Rips, an attorney for the Nebraska chapter of the American Civil Liberties Union.

-Nebraska Press Association attorney Max Kautsch, who specializes in media law in Nebraska and Kansas, noted press freedom is protected in the U.S. Constitution.
+Nebraska Press Association attorney Max Kautsch, who specializes in media law in Nebraska and Kansas, noted that press freedom is protected in the U.S. Constitution.

 “The decision by the administration to eliminate the student newspaper violates students’ right to free speech, unless the school can show a legitimate educational reason for removing the option to participate in a class … that publishes award-winning material,” Kautsch said.
 “It is hard to imagine what that legitimate reason could be.”